ypkkhatri/strongbox-cron-tasks/README.md

 * GET    - http://example.com/config/crontasks/groovy/names (To get list of all configured groovy scripts names)

 ### Java Cron Task
-To create a java based cron task you need to extend a class org.carlspring.strongbox.crontask.api.jobs.JavaCronJob and implements an abstract method executeInternal()
+To create a java based cron task you need to extend a class org.carlspring.strongbox.cron.api.jobs.JavaCronJob and implements an abstract method executeInternal()

 ```
 public class MyTask